-- 1. Use only the locker assigned to you and keep it locked at all times.
-Do not trade lockers. - 2.
+- 1. Use only the locker assigned to you and keep it locked at all times. - 2.
+Do not trade or share lockers. - 3.
 Keep your locker combination secret.
-Sharing locker combinations may lead to theft. - 3.
-If a student has concerns about locker security, he/she should report it immediately. - 4.
+Sharing locker combinations may lead to theft. - 4.
+If a student has concerns about locker security, he/she should report it immediately. - 5.
 Do not write or mark on, or in, lockers.
-Do not affix stickers on, or in, the lockers. - 5.
-Do not tape anything inside the lockers.

-6. After locking your locker, spin the combination dial and double-check that it is securely locked before walking away.

-7. Do not leave your locker 'popped.'
+Do not affix stickers on, or in, the lockers. - 6.
+Do not tape anything inside or outside the lockers, even for birthdays. - 7.
+After locking your locker, spin the combination dial and double-check that it is securely locked before walking away. - 8.
+Do not leave your locker 'popped.'